TheresaLui/SelfHelpContent_v2/articles/problemscopingques.security-center/problemscopingques-portal-ui-portal-blade-errors.md

             "id": "problem_description",
             "order": 2,
             "controlType": "multilinetextbox",
-            "infoBalloonText": "To capture the network log, see <a href='https://docs.microsoft.com/azure/azure-portal/capture-browser-trace'>this document</a>", "displayLabel": "Description",
+            "displayLabel": "Description",
             "watermarkText": "Please upload the network capture log (HAR file) by using the file load option", "useAsAdditionalDetails": true,